Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 A freshly mounted `procfs` exposes the kernel's live view of all processes on the host system, including PID 1. `/proc/1/root` is a symlink to the root filesystem of PID 1, which runs on the real host outside the jail.

-So the escape is — from shellcode, create `/proc`, mount a fresh `procfs` on it, then read `/proc/1/root/flag`.
+So the escape is, from shellcode, create `/proc`, mount a fresh `procfs` on it, then read `/proc/1/root/flag`.

 ### Exploit